ImMrHak/MrHakOs/README.md

 #### On Windows:

 1. Install NASM from: https://www.nasm.us/
-2. Install MinGW (which includes LD) from: https://www.mingw-w64.org/
+2. Install MinGW (which includes G++, LD, and objcopy) from: https://www.mingw-w64.org/
 3. Install QEMU from: https://www.qemu.org/download/

 Make sure to add all these tools to your PATH.